Permafrost/Tundra/SERVICES.md

 ### tundra.document:flip

 Flips the given `IData` document so that the keys become the values and the values become the keys.
+Note that only top-level elements with String values are flipped; other elements are not included.

+For example, an `IData` document with the following structure represented as [JSON]:

+    {
+        "band": "Joy Division",
+        "album": "Unknown Pleasures"
+    }

+Would be flipped as follows:

+    {
+        "Joy Division": "band",
+        "Unknown Pleasures": "album"
+    }

 #### Inputs: